compas-dev/compas/docs/tutorial/brep.rst

 Implementing the `compas.data.Data` interface
 ---------------------------------------------
 A powerful feature of this approach is to be able to serialize a Brep created in one backend and de-serialize it using another.
-For that, it is required that `your.package.OccBrep` implements the `compas.data.Data` interface and follows the unified serialization protocol.
+For that, it is required that `your.package.OccBrep` implements the :class:`compas.data.Data` interface and follows the unified serialization protocol.